 Day 1 – Phnom Penh

-Start the day exploring the marvelous Royal Palace (admission 40,000 Riel).
+Start the day’s itinerary by exploring the marvelous Royal Palace (admission 40,000 Riel).
 The premises open at 8AM so do come here early to beat the heat as well the crowds.
 Between 8AM to 9AM you’ll have the grounds almost to yourself as the tour groups only start coming in at 9AM.
+While here, don’t miss out on the throne hall where the kings of Cambodia have traditionally been crowned.
 Within the same compound is the Silver Pagoda, named as such due to the flooring which is covered in 5 tons of silver.